Black Friday (1916 film): Official release

 In 1916, "Red Feather" movies were always released on Mondays.
 This film was officially released on Monday, September 18, 1916.

 Advertising

-Advertising plays a vital role in ensuring a movie's success by bringing paying customers to the theater.
-By providing details about plotlines, actors, release dates, and other key information, a successful marketing campaign boosts excitement among potential stakeholders.

-This knowledge empowered theater owners to make smarter booking decisions in a competitive market.
-In addition to an advertising campaign for a movie, Carl Laemmle added another wrinkle to assist potential stakeholders in deciding to view or book a new film.

 In 1916, Universal became the first Hollywood studio to classify feature films based on production cost.
 One of the reasons behind this move was that the Big Five film studios owned their own movie houses, enabling them to have guaranteed outlets for their entertainment products.
 Unlike the majors, Universal did not own any theaters or theater chains.
 Branding all Universal-produced feature films would give theater owners another tool to judge the films they were about to lease and help fans decide which movies they wanted to see.
 (Note: Universal formed a three-tier branding system for their feature films based on the size of their budget and status.
 In the book "The Universal Story," the author Clive Hirschhorn describes the feature movie branding as: